Marco4413/CP77-RenderPlaneFix/README.md

 RenderPlaneFix:RunPatchOnEntity(entity)

+-- This table contains string to boolean pairs.
+-- Each entry represents the full name
+--  of a component to be patched.
+-- The whitelist overrides any blacklist setting.
+RenderPlaneFix.componentNameWhitelist

 -- Any pattern within this table will be matched against --  component names.
 If the pattern does not match then --  the component can be patched.